Mass Foundations: Redemption in the Stars

 He checked his surroundings, only to find a small security camera mounted on a wall, tracking his every move.
 The sight of a stranger randomly appearing in a dark, dank alley would be suspicious as hell.
 That would prompt someone to check what the hell was going on.

 When he got out of the alleyway, he squinted and covered his eyes from the sudden brightness.
 And then he found himself taken by the view, his mouth half-open.
 The architecture was dull, brown, and monolithic as if the buildings were interconnected.
-It felt like a scene from a dystopian science-fiction movie or a superhero comic book, like La Fantoma.
-Even the dimly lit storefronts and aging neon signs reminded him of his travels in the Mojave Wasteland, especially the Strip.
+It made him compare it to a scene from a dystopian science-fiction movie or a superhero comic book, like La Fantoma.
+Even the dimly lit storefronts and aging neon signs resembled the places he been to in the Mojave Wasteland, especially the Strip.

-As his eyes adjusted, he saw people moving about—if he could call them that.
+His eyes adjusting to the brightness, the image of people—if he could call them that—moving about became clear.
 Some of them were birdlike, each having a pair of mandibles over their mouths.
 Others were thin with large, horned heads and black, beady eyes.
 Some women who looked human had scalped crests instead of hair.
 A giant, slouching creature with thick arms and vertical slits for a mouth guarded an entrance to what appeared to be a nightclub.
 There were two long lines of people in front of the creature.
 As he stumbled by, he bumped into a large, reptilian creature with a crest on its head.

 He wandered for hours.
 Every joint of his body ached.
 He couldn't help but have this strong feeling of isolation and dizziness over him.
 He wanted to go back home.
 But how?